Corner Gas: Executive producers, directors, and co-producers

 Corner Gas was produced by CTV and Prairie Pants Productions.
 Prairie Pants Productions is a company assembled by Brent Butt, Virginia Thompson and 335 Productions.
 335 Productions is a partnership between Brent Butt and David Storey.
 (The name of the production company is derived from the fact that Tisdale, Saskatchewan, Butt's hometown, lies at the junction of Saskatchewan Highways 3 and 35.)
 At The Comedy Network, Michelle Daly is Director of Content and Ed Robinson is the President and General Manager.
 At CTV Inc., Susanne Boyce is President, Creative, Content and Channels and again Ed Robinson is Executive Vice-president, Programming.
-Brent Butt was a driving force as creator, writer, showrunner, executive producer, actor and, occasionally, director of the show.
+Brent Butt was a driving force as creator, writer, show runner, executive producer, actor and, occasionally, director of the show.
 Paul Mather, Mark Farrell, Brent Butt, Andrew Carr, Kevin White, Robert Sheridan, Norm Hiscock, Dylan "Worts" Wertz and Gary Pearson all contributed to writing the series.
 David Storey, Mark Farrell, Robert de Lint, Jeff Beesley and Brent Butt provided direction in the program.

 Corner Gas was promoted by CTV as the network's "first original narrative comedy series."
 While it is not, in fact, the first Canadian-produced sitcom ever aired on CTV, having been preceded by The Trouble with Tracy, George, Snow Job, Excuse My French, and Check It Out!, it is the first CTV sitcom in which the network itself has held a primary production role, rather than acting solely as a holder of broadcast rights, and the first to postdate the network's late-1990s corporate restructuring from a cooperative of its affiliated stations into a conventional corporation.
 Corner Gas can also be verifiably called the most successful of these shows.

 Filming locations

 Corner Gas was filmed entirely in Saskatchewan.
 The interior shots (Ruby Café interior, Police Department, Oscar and Emma's house, etc.) were filmed at Canada Saskatchewan Production Studios in Regina.
 All the outdoor scenes and all scenes that take place in the gas station were filmed on location in Rouleau, a small town on Highway 39 between Moose Jaw and Weyburn.
 The grain elevator was repainted to read "Dog River" instead of "Rouleau"; however, the water tower still reads "Rouleau" – with post production effects used to repaint it to read "Dog River" in the first-season episode "Grad 68".
 Regina is known as "the city" in Corner Gas.

 On 28 September 2014, the building that was used as the FOO[D] MAR[KE]T, the local grocery store, was destroyed in a fire.

 On 4 November 2016, the set that was used for both Corner Gas and the Ruby was demolished due to the foundations sinking.
 The structures, erected in 2003 as set pieces, were originally built on boggy land and were not initially built to last very long.
 In the intervening years, they had become a tourist attraction.

-In summer 2021, the police station building collapsed, and the debris was removed.
+In summer 2021, the police station building partially collapsed, and the building was subsequently razed.
 On 5 November 2021, the grain elevator burned to the ground.